AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/basics.md

 ## What's Next {#whats-next}

-Now that you have learned the basics, the next step is to [Learn how about Creating Models in AEM](model-structure.md).
+Now that you have learned the basics, the next step is to [Learn about Creating Content Fragment Models in AEM](model-structure.md).
 This will introduce and discuss the various references available, and how to create levels of structure with the Fragment References - a key part of modeling for headless.

 ## Additional Resources {#additional-resources}